How Human Capital Data Enhances Risk Management for Financial Institutions

 61%

 A company’s culture around risk will determine how employees deal with risks individually and collectively.
-A risk management framework that doesn’t incorporate workforce-related risks or data can expose a FI to other business risks such as cyber, financial, crime, civil liability and Directors and Officers (D&O) insurance implications.
+A risk management framework that doesn’t incorporate workforce-related risks or data can expose an FI to other business risks such as cyber, financial, crime, civil liability and directors and officers (D&O) insurance implications.
 Considering people as part of a risk assessment can help develop plans to mitigate the impact of these challenges.
-Chief risk officers should explore ways to better connect and implement people risk within company risk frameworks.
+Chief risk officers can explore ways to better connect and implement people risk within company risk frameworks.

 “In this industry, if your people are dissatisfied or not engaged, the potential for risk is higher.
-When they’re satisfied and engaged, your risk drops,” notes Daniel Butler, head of the financial institutions industry for the EMEA region at Aon.
-“There are many characteristics of satisfaction, and data provides the ultimate insight on the temperature of your people or your main risk driver.”
+Conversely, when satisfaction and engagement scores are higher, then the propensity for risk reduces,” notes Daniel Butler, head of the financial institutions industry for the EMEA region at Aon.
+“There are many characteristics of satisfaction, and human capital data provides the ultimate insight on the temperature of your people or your main risk driver.”

 1 European Central Bank, June 11, 2022, Supervising banks’ governance: structure, behaviour and culture (europa.eu).